planetrobbie/terraform-vault/README.md

 If you can't do that or if your certificate is self signed add the following Environment variable instead

         VAULT_SKIP_VERIFY: true

+## Provision

+You can now plan/apply your workspace, once it's done test the different use cases following our demoflow detailed below.

 # Demo Flow